Nonprofits Profit from a Strong Strategic Principle

-For any nonprofit organization, results start with a strong strategic principle—a shared objective about what the organization wants to accomplish.
+For any nonprofit organization, results start with a strong strategic principle—a shared objective about what the nonprofit organization wants to accomplish.
 A strong mission and clear vision lead the way, but setting the strategy demands more.
-Leaders of successful organizations realize that they can’t just run fast; they have to make sure everyone runs in the same race—the right race—without tripping at the finish line.
+Leaders of successful nonprofit organizations realize that they can’t just run fast; they have to make sure everyone runs in the same race—the right race—without tripping at the finish line.
 A clear strategic principle helps everyone realize what that means.

 The strategic principle guides the company’s allocation of scarce resources—money, time, and talent.
 But it doesn’t merely aggregate a collection of objectives.
 Rather, this simple statement captures the thinking required to build a sustainable futures that forces trade-offs among competing resources, tests the soundness of particular initiatives, and sets clear boundaries within which decision-makers must operate.

-A well-thought-out strategic principle pinpoints the intersection of the organization’s passion, excellence, and unique contribution.
+A well-thought-out strategic principle pinpoints the intersection of the nonprofit organization’s passion, excellence, and unique contribution.
 As you can see, success lies at the intersection of the three.

-If your organization operates in section one, you will probably experience some short-term success.
+If your nonprofit organization operates in section one, you will probably experience some short-term success.
 People who can do work they feel passionate about and engage in work that rewards efforts with large monetary compensation or recognition can often stay in the game for the short run.
 But if you don’t offer your “customers” the best, they will choose other avenues for their contributions.
-In other words, no matter what your organization does, people expect and want you to do it well.
+In other words, no matter what your nonprofit organization does, people expect and want you to do it well.
 Most nonprofits have competitors—other hospitals, universities, or charities—that offer similar kinds of services.
 But even if you have no “competitors,” you compete for donations, volunteers, talent, and other resources.

 Passion and excellence without a unique contribution, or section two, won’t even allow you a short run.
 This undisciplined orientation—to do what you like and are good at—without consideration of the “market,” won’t provide anything other than some short-lived fun, which should last right up until the time your bills come.